 At 7Summits, one of the things we’re most known for is our people.
 We’ve undergone unprecedented growth in recent years, all while continuing to foster a collaborative, employee-centric culture.
 Some of the employees who best embody our core values become Principals within the company, where they get to showcase their expertise and teamwork throughout the business.

-Learn more about Jon Balza, a member of our Principal program who earned induction into the program in the area of Competency Excellence for User Experience.
+Learn more about Shannon Gburzynski, a member of our Principal program who earned induction into the program in the area of Client Success.

 What is your name, position and time at 7Summits?

 I’m Shannon Gburzynski, the Senior Director of Community Enablement and a member of the Principal Program, and I’ve been at 7summits for more than 11 years.

 What are some of your areas of expertise?

 Community: 7Summits’ mission was founded on creating online community experiences that transform businesses and enhance people’s lives.
 I’ve been working in the portal/community space since I started at 7Summits and I’ve thoroughly enjoyed getting to see the concepts evolve to where they are today, moving from simple forum experiences to full on solutions that solve business problems.

 Business transformations: When 7Summits pivoted to the Salesforce ecosystem, it opened up so many doors to make a bigger impact on our customers’ businesses.
 We can holistically look at the entire customer journey and make improvements along the way with the technology and architecture available to us.

 Migrations: Data migrations are a critical part to business transformations, I’ve had the opportunity to oversee many system migrations and after those millions of records have been moved I’m still always in awe of our team’s ability to create those new experiences.